 Founded in 1905, the American Society of Anesthesiologists (ASA) is an educational, research and scientific society with more than 52,000 members organized to raise and maintain the standards of the medical practice of anesthesiology.
 ASA is committed to ensuring that physician anesthesiologists evaluate and supervise the medical care of patients before, during, and after surgery to provide the highest quality and safest care that every patient deserves.

 ASHP represents pharmacists who serve as patient care providers in acute and ambulatory settings.
 The organization’s more than 45,000 members include pharmacists, student pharmacists, and pharmacy technicians.
-For 75 years, ASHP has been at the forefront of efforts to improve medication use and enhance patient safety.
-For more information about the wide array of ASHP activities and the many ways in which pharmacists advance healthcare, visit ASHP’s website, www.ashp.org, or its consumer website, www.SafeMedication.com.
+For over 75 years, ASHP has been at the forefront of efforts to improve medication use and enhance patient safety.

 AMIA is a community of over 5,400 health professionals committed to a world where informatics transforms people’s care.
 Data produced throughout health and healthcare is the driving force of informatics and its ability to innovate critical advancements that directly benefit people.
 AMIA’s members are critical to discovering these insights, which is why AMIA is the professional home for the informaticians of today and the driver of informatics’ future.